Clone Plant Overview

 Keyboard Commands for Trees and Shrubs

-With Match Plant active, you can type K to see the available keyboard commands for matching individual trees or shrubs.
+With Clone Plant active, you can type K to see the available keyboard commands for cloning individual trees or shrubs.
 These commands correspond to the keyboard commands available in our Plant Shotgun feature.

 Type any of the following commands on your keyboard.
 (The Keyboard Commands dialog box is only informational – the key buttons won't actually fire the commands.)